w3c/secure-payment-confirmation/README.md

 #### Creating a PaymentCredential in a cross-origin iframe

-Unlike normal WebAuthn credentials, a PaymentCredential is allowed to be created in a cross-origin iframe (for example, if `merchant.com` embeds an iframe from `bank.com`).
+Unlike normal WebAuthn credentials, a PaymentCredential is allowed to be created in a cross-origin iframe (e.g. if `merchant.com` embeds an iframe from `bank.com`).
 This is intended to support the common enrollment flow of a bank enrolling the user during a step-up challenge (e.g. after proving their identity via OTP).

-To allow this, the cross-origin iframe must have `allow="payment"` set, e.g.:
+To allow this, the cross-origin iframe must have `allow="payment"` set:

 ```html
 <!-- Assume parent origin is merchant.com -->